Frequently asked questions about laptops

 Do you recommend I purchase a certain type or brand of laptop?

 Although the choice of what laptop to purchase or lease is yours, we do have recommendations to make.
-Our list of recommended laptop manufacturers are (in alphabetic order) Apple, Dell, IBM, and Toshiba.
+Our list of recommended laptop manufacturers are (in alphabetic order) Apple, Dell, Lenovo.
 This list resulted from evaluations conducted by our staff that considered such factors as price, speed, functionality, reliability, service, industry rankings and feedback from other universities requiring laptops.
 Most importantly, these vendors have been "tried and true" with our students in the DU mobile computing environment.

 Can I bring an Apple/Macintosh laptop?